audiopixel/pixelmixer/README.md

 AudioPixel develops custom lighting technology and sound-reactive visual programming.

-For 5+ years we've developed original lighting projects, helped artists create large-scale art installations, toured with musicians, developed custom software currently in use at nightclubs, and designed lighting for dozens of multi-day festivals.
-We also enjoy Burning Man where we've lit up artcars and sound camps each and every year since 2008.
-Currently we are on the third revision of our in-house lighting software.
+For 5+ years we've crafted original lighting projects, helped artists build large-scale art installations, toured with musicians, developed custom software currently in use at nightclubs, and designed lighting for dozens of multi-day festivals.
+We also enjoy being a part of Burning Man, where we've lit up artcars and sound camps each and every year since 2008.
+Currently we are working on the third revision of our in-house lighting software.

 In our quest for optimizing AudioPixel's live programming techniques, PixelMixer was born.